nymea/nymea-wiki/Raspberry-Pi.md

     $ sudo fdisk /dev/sdb

 Print the partition table using `p` to make sure this is the correct device!
-(In this example it is a 4GB SD card)
+(In this example it is a 4GB SD card):

     Command (m for help): p
     Disk /dev/sdb: 3.7 GiB, 3947888640 bytes, 7710720 sectors